LoopyLucy/Yabai-Control-Bar/README.md

 This is an unsigned app, you will have to `right click the app and click open` first before MacOS will allow the app to run.

 Love ya <3

+PS.
+If you want any features added let me know.